Deepak7781/Deepak7781/README.md

 - 👋 Hi, I’m @Deepak7781
-- 👀 I’m interested in thinking of coding logics.
-Well I am a beginner
+- 👀 I’m interested in building things...
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning MATLAB & Simuliunk
-- 💞️ I’m looking to collaborate on simple and mini projects
+- 💞️ I’m looking to collaborate in projexts related to aerospace engineering
-- 📫 You can reach me out on deepak21082005@gmail.com
+- 📫 You can reach me out on deepakaero07@gmail.com

 <!---
 Deepak7781/Deepak7781 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.